What is an API Portal?

-Key to the new API economy, an API portal is an essential tool for companies seeking to make the most of Application Programming Interfaces (APIs).
-An API portal is a place where developers can go to access a company’s APIs – similar to how the App Store was created as a place where iPhone users could download and use apps.
-It enables companies to easily share information and data across real-time, distributed cloud and mobile applications.
-By exposing APIs to a broader community of developers, an API portal can unlock access to new customers, create new sources of revenue and unlock the business value of existing corporate assets.
+An API portal is a place where API consumers can go to access a company’s APIs.
+Application Programming Interface (API) portals enable companies to easily share information and data across real-time, distributed cloud and mobile applications, similar to the way the App Store offers a place for iPhone users to download and use apps.
+Building beyond this definition of an API portal, they are key because they expose APIs to a broader community of developers, helping deliver access to new customers, create new sources of revenue and unlock the business value of existing corporate assets.

 “Build it and they will come” isn’t a winning strategy for API creators.
 The most brilliant APIs are brimming with potential.
 They use common standards to share useful data or services, like Google maps, from underlying systems.
-When a developer is building a new application, he or she can leverage APIs to add capabilities - like mapping - without having to create them from scratch using data that they otherwise might not have access to.
+Developers building a new application can leverage APIs to add capabilities – such as mapping – without having to create them from scratch using data that they otherwise might not be able to access.
 And each time a developer adopts an API, it opens up a new channel of consumers for the API creator.

-However, building APIs is only the first step for companies to extract value from their data and services.
+However, building APIs is only the first step for companies to generate value from their data and services.
 They also need to convince developers to adopt them.
 If they don’t, they won’t be able to reach new consumers, expand their audience to new channels, and potentially monetize their offering.
-A developer API portal is the storefront for developers – who continue to get more influence over IT tool decisions – to find, try and buy your APIs.
-And the companies really doing APIs right make these portals a place to engage with developers - with hackathons, for example.
+The purpose of an API developer portal is to serve as the storefront for developers to find, try and buy your APIs.
+And the companies really doing APIs right make these portals a place to engage with developers, such as during hackathons.

 Equally important is the information businesses can get from an API portal.
-API product managers need visibility into why developers aren’t adopting their APIs so they can invest in features that drive value.
+API product managers need visibility into why developers are – or aren’t – adopting their APIs so they can invest in features that drive value.
 These portals act as a place for businesses to receive feedback from developers so they can help improve the quality and desirability of their APIs.

-Developer API portals are the marketplace where consumers, or developers, shop for your API “products.”
-In many ways, they have become the face of the business, at least to developers.
+Developer API portals are the marketplace where consumers (developers) shop for your API “products.”
+In many ways, API portals have become the face of the business, at least to developers.
 But getting value relies on managing APIs like products.
 That means tackling strategic issues like:

 In fact, API product managers consider the entire lifecycle of an API from identifying the business need to designing, developing, publishing, testing, securing and monitoring the API.
 And the API portal plays an essential role.

 As with many IT decisions, businesses are faced with the decision of whether to build or buy an API portal.
 Some of the best API management platforms – including webMethods – offer a customizable API portal out of the box.
-This reduces the risk of there being any broken links between platform and portal, and makes sure that the latest API is being shared to developers.
+This reduces the risk of there being any broken links between platform and portal and ensures that API providers are sharing the latest API with developers.

-With webMethods, we have taken an end-to-end approach to the API lifecycle, and an API portal will help your APIs live their best lives.
+webMethods takes an end-to-end approach to the API lifecycle.
+An API portal built with webMethods will help your APIs live their best lives.
 We have designed our API portal to be as easy but powerful as possible, allowing you to customize the look and feel while ensuring security through the use of API keys and OAuth2 credentials support.